» Home » HOT » Analytical Methods & Results

 To assist in the interpretation of the data, it can be displayed using the Hawaii Ocean Time-series Data Organization & Graphical System (HOT-DOGS©).

 The amount of living microbial biomass in the water column was determined by the measurement of adenosine 5'-triphosphate (ATP) concentrations.
-Seawater samples were filtered through 47 mm GF/F glass fiber filters to collect particulate material and the filters placed in boiling Tris-buffer for ATP extraction.
-ATP concentrations were determined using the firefly bioluminescence technique described by Karl and Holm-Hansen (1978).
+Seawater samples were filtered through glass fiber filters (Whatman GF/F, 47 mm diameter) to collect particulate material and the filters placed in boiling Tris-buffer for ATP extraction.
+ATP concentrations were measured on a Turner Luminometer using the firefly bioluminescence technique described by Karl and Holm-Hansen (1978).

 Cruise Mean CV